frankplus/oniro-docs/ide-user-interface.md

 1. **Secondary Side Bar**: hosts an extra view on the right hand side such as a `Debugging` side bar.

 ## Explorer
 The explorer is used to browse, open, and manage all the files and folders in your project.
 You can create a new file or folder at any time in your project.
-You can also switch to a different project previously opened in the IDE by selecting it from the active project menu.

 You can do many things to files and folders in the explorer: